alex-tan/elm-dialog/README.md

 # Elm Dialog - A Modal Dialog Widget for Elm

+## NOTE: This is a fork.

+Note: this is a fork of krisajenkins/elm-dialog.
+I'm publishing this as a way to upgrade to elm 0.19, though if by the time you're reading this krisajenkins version is upgraded I recommend using that package instead.

+## END NOTE

 Elm modal dialog boxes that fits in neatly with the Elm architecture.

 ## Aims